MyNanoNinja/NinjaVault/README.md

 # NanoVault

-NanoVault is a fully client-side signing wallet for sending and receiving [Nano](https://github.com/nanocurrency/raiblocks) on your [desktop](https://github.com/cronoh/nanovault/releases) or [in your browser](https://nanovault.io)
+Noswallet is a fully client-side signing wallet for sending and receiving [NOS](https://github.com/nanocurrency/raiblocks) on your [desktop](https://github.com/cronoh/nanovault/releases) or [in your browser](https://nanovault.io)

 ![NanoVault Screenshot](https://s3-us-west-2.amazonaws.com/nanovault.io/NanoVault-Preview.png)